JuanMartinCoder/PokedexInGo/README.md

 ### What is REPL?

-A REPL (Read-Eval-Print-Loop) is a programming environment that allows users to enter commands and see the results of their commands as they are being executed.
+A REPL (Read-Eval-Print-Loop) is a programming environment that allows users to enter commands and see the results of their commands as they are being executed

 ### What is Pokedex API?